Diplomacy of the American Civil War: France

 The Second French Empire under Napoleon III remained officially neutral throughout the Civil War and never recognized the Confederate States of America.
 It did recognize Confederate belligerency on 10 June 1861, one month after Britain.
 The textile industry needed cotton, and Napoleon III had imperial ambitions in Mexico, which could be greatly aided by the Confederacy.
 The United States had warned that recognition meant war.
 France was reluctant to act alone without British collaboration, and the British rejected intervention.
 Napoleon III realized that a war with the U.S. without allies "would spell disaster" for France.
 On the advice of his two foreign ministers Édouard de Thouvenel and Edouard Drouyn de Lhuys, Napoleon III adopted a cautious attitude and maintained diplomatically correct relations with Washington.
 Half the French press favored the Union, while the "imperial" press was more sympathetic to the Confederacy.
 The public generally ignored the war, showing more interest in Mexico.
 The Mexican campaign was protested and treated as a hostile act by the Union, while the Confederacy tolerated it in an effort to court French support and recognition.

 In 1863 Confederate diplomatic efforts moved their focus from Britain to France, with the Union's counter-diplomacy following.
 Weapons purchases also moved almost exclusively to France after the Union successfully argued in court that Confederate weapons purchases were a breach of British neutrality.
-Napoleon III's offers to mediate peace between the Union and the Confederacy were angrily rejected by Seward, and by 1864 he lost interest due to the lack of Confederate victories and the outbreaks of the January Uprising and the Second Schleswig War in Europe.
+Napoleon III's offers to mediate peace between the Union and the Confederacy were angrily rejected by Seward, and by 1864 he lost interest due to the lack of decisive Confederate victories and the outbreaks of the January uprising and the Second Schleswig War in Europe.

 Near the end of the war, representatives at the 1865 Hampton Roads Conference briefly discussed a proposal for a north–south reconciliation by a joint action against the French in Mexico.
-In his reply to a 1866 French request for neutrality, Seward said that French withdrawal should be unconditional, and the French agreed to withdraw from Mexico by 1867.
+In his reply to an 1866 French request for neutrality, Seward said that French withdrawal should be unconditional, and the French agreed to withdraw from Mexico by 1867.